NGBideas

 11/27/2025

-Join us for an engaging conversation with Nima Zamani, co-founder of Cobionix, as he shares the inspiring journey of building a cutting-edge robotics company.
-Discover how Cobionix is revolutionizing healthcare with its needle-free AI-powered robotic injection technology, addressing labor shortages, and pioneering autonomous medical solutions.
+Join Jim Wilson for an engaging conversation with Nima Zamani, co-founder of Cobionix.
+Nima shares his inspiring journey of building a cutting-edge robotics company and how Cobionix is revolutionizing healthcare with its needle-free AI-powered robotic injection technology that is addressing labor shortages, and pioneering autonomous medical solutions.
 Nima also delves into the challenges of entrepreneurship and the critical role of human-robot collaboration in transforming the medical field.

 S3.E9: Jonathan Bramson